 Demand for the best VPN for Canada has only grown in recent years thanks to ever-changing data privacy laws and invasive anti-terrorism acts that many feel overstep the mark.
 On top of that, thanks to the fact that much of Canada’s internet traffic flows through the US, Canadians are essentially subjected to two sets of rules that are arguably working towards making the internet a less free place.

-If you watch a lot of TV of movies, a Canada VPN can open up a whole range of content including US-exclusive shows on Netflix and geo-restricted services like BBC iPlayer and NBC's Peacock.
+If you watch a lot of TV, movies, or sport, a Canada VPN can open up a whole range of content including US-exclusive shows on Netflix and geo-restricted services like BBC iPlayer and NBC's Peacock.
 Plus, if you're heading abroad, you'll be able to access all the same entertainment you're used to back home – all you need to do is switch on your VPN and select a Canadian server.

 What makes the best Canada VPN?

-You’ll also want a service that can access plenty of streaming media, plus delivers great connection speeds.
+You’ll also want a service that can access plenty of streaming media and deliver great connection speeds.
 There are a number of great VPNs that fall down at this hurdle, and subsequently don’t provide the full package.
 There are, however, a select few that do.

 At the top of that pile is ExpressVPN.
 Pretty much the best service for absolutely any job, it’s got an audited no-logging policy, reliably swift connections all over the world, and it can access just about any streaming service you want.
-However, below we’re going to run down the top five VPNs for Canada so you can choose for yourself.
+However, below we’re going to run down the top five Canada VPN options so you can choose for yourself.

 1. ExpressVPN – the only Canada VPN you need